Carbon Fiber vs Aluminium Tripod - which one is better for you?

 2. Vibration Reduction / Vibration Absorption

 This is something that every seller will tell you about carbon fiber tripods and why you should buy one, but for me personally that’s only a nice side effect and kind of an elusive advantage.
-The reason behind that is, that there are so many other good and much more important ways to improve the stability of your tripod at no charge: 1. use a remove control to prevent shakes to your camera that are caused by yourself, 2. focus and photograph by using the display of your camera, because this makes sure that the mirror is already flipped up and won’t shake your camera when you start to expose your image (this only applies to DSLRs of course) and 3. attach something heavy to the hook of your tripod (most of the modern tripods have one and you should definitely pay attention to this detail during your purchase decision) to improve the sturdiness even more.
+The reason behind that is, that there are so many other good and much more important ways to improve the stability of your tripod at no charge: 1. use a remote control to prevent shakes to your camera that are caused by yourself, 2. focus and photograph by using the display of your camera, because this makes sure that the mirror is already flipped up and won’t shake your camera when you start to expose your image (this only applies to DSLRs of course) and 3. attach something heavy to the hook of your tripod (most of the modern tripods have one and you should definitely pay attention to this detail during your purchase decision) to improve the sturdiness even more.
 Just keep in mind that there are a lot of situations where vibrations come from a source that is preventable in other ways than putting more money into your equipment.
-This is also true for taking photos in a river, where a heavier tripod may be even better than one that’s absorbing vibrations better.
+This is also true for taking photos in a river, where a heavier tripod maybe even better than one that absorbs vibrations better.

 3. Temperatures